reckel-jm/bibleref/README.md

-# A Rust Crate for managing bible references, chapters and verses in an international environment
+# A Rust Crate for managing Bible references, chapters and verses

-This crate will suppor the management of Bible references including parsing, validity checks and output.
+Bibleref is a leightweight Rust crate which supports the management of Bible references including parsing, validity checks and output.
+It is designed to simplify the usage of God's infaillible and Holy Word for computing purposes with the aim to simplify the spreading of the good news.

-**Work is still under construction**
+May it be used for the glory of God!

+## Features

+The following features are allready implemented (checked box) or a planned to be implemented (unchecked box):

+[x] Structures for referencing Bible verses
+[x] Validation parsing (checks whether verse really exists) [ ] Validation parsing (checks whether chapter really exists) [ ] Parse reference from human languages
+[ ] Export reference to human languages